cloudposse/docs/content/secrets-management/_index.md

 # Use-cases

 There are a number of different use-cases for managing secrets.
-The ones we'll address are specificially:
+The ones we'll address in this documentation are specificially:

 * [Secrets for Local Development]() - how to store shared secrets for local development environments (Application Secrets, AWS Credentials)
 * [Secrets for Kubernetes]() - how to store secrets for consumption by kubernetes services (Application Secrets, AWS Credentials, and Bootstrap Secrets)